 How to write your business plan step by step

-Once you've done all of this, you can have a look at the numbers.
+Once you've completed all the business plan steps, you can have a look at the numbers.

-First, take a look at the sales, then at the costs.
-From the sales forecast, you are then able to estimate how many people you need in the team and what equipment and resources are needed, and therefore understand how much money is necessary to kick-start your business.
+- First, take a look at the sales, then at the costs.
+From how to put together a sales forecast, you are then able to estimate how many people you need in the team and what equipment and resources are needed, and therefore understand how much money is necessary to kick-start your business.